i2STSinclair/MiniRPG/MiniRPG/Readme.md

 - XAML layout: large centered title text ("Simple RPG") and two large buttons ("New Game" and "Continue") bound to NewGameCommand and ContinueCommand.
 - All elements centered in a Grid.
 - Added TODO comments for logo art, background music, intro scene, and button animation.

+---

+## TitleViewModel Added

+- Created TitleViewModel.cs in ViewModels folder.
+- Inherits from BaseViewModel.
+- Adds NewGameCommand and ContinueCommand (RelayCommand).
+- Adds event TitleSelectionMade, invoked on command execution.
+- TODO for fade transition and intro dialogue.